thejaynesh/wintergreen-ehr-automataion/readme.md

-# This repository will be used for development and to keep work modularised
+# CS5500_wintergreen_spr_25
+This repo is used soley for the ease of development.
 The original project repository is here: https://github.com/thejaynesh/CS5500_wintergreen_spr_25